claudia-viaro/Wdss-UCLdss_research/README.md

 You can find here a list of the proposed projects, feel free to suggest your own reseach question or get in touch to formulate one that suits your preferences. <br />

 ### 1) Hidden markov models
 A Markov chain is a model that tells us something about the probabilities of sequences of random variables, states, each of which can take on values from some set.
 These sets can be words, or tags, or symbols representing anything, like the weather.
-A Markov chain makes a very strong assumption that if we want to predict the future in the sequence, all that matters is the current state.
-The states before the current state have no impact on the future except via the current state.
-It’s as if to predict tomorrow’s weather you could examine today’s weather but you weren’t allowed to look at yesterday’s weather.
 In many cases, however, the events we are interested in are hidden: we don’t observe them directly.
 For example we don’t normally observe part-of-speech tags in a text.
 Rather, we see words, and must infer the tags from the word sequence.
-We call the tags hidden because they are not observed.
-A hidden Markov model (HMM) allows us to talk about both observed events Hidden Markov model (like words that we see in the input) and hidden events (like part-of-speech tags) that we think of as causal factors in our probabilistic model. <br />
+A hidden Markov model (HMM) allows us to talk about both observed events and hidden events. <br />

 Applications that can be explored lie in the field of Natural Language Processing, Financial Time Series.<br />